Tyrrrz/DiscordChatExporter/Readme.md

 ## Features

+- Intuitive GUI that displays available guilds and channels
-- Exports to a self-contained HTML file
+- Date ranges to limit messages
-- Supports both dark and light theme
-- Displays user avatars
 - Groups messages by author and time
+- Export to a plain text file
+- Export to an HTML file
+  - Dark and light themes
+  - User avatars
+  - Inline image attachments
-- Handles Discord markdown characters
+  - Full markdown support
-- Converts URLs to links
+  - Automatic links
-- Inlines attached images with a link to the full version
+  - Styled similarly to the app
-- Inserts download links for other types of attached files
-- Marks edited messages with a timestamp

 ## Libraries used